|

 Such

-fonts can be used for rather convoluted legalese blocks of text at the
+can be used for rather convoluted legalese blocks of

 As

-things.
-To write honest books and articles, or to concoct the most
+write honest books and articles, or to concoct the

 Not

-all classical fonts are used to set Shakespare or Marcel Proust, and
+classical fonts are used to set Shakespare or Marcel

 On